rzezeski/try-try-try/2011/riak-core-conflict-resolution/README.md

 goes about enforcing consistency in the face of chaos.

 When I think about _consistency_ I like to think about it in terms of entropy.
-That is, entropy is the lack of consistency and consistency is the removal of entropy.
+Entropy is the lack of consistency and consistency is the removal of entropy.
 It's much like Socrates's _Theory of Opposites_ in that one must arise from the other and there is a process which transforms one to the other.
-In the case of distributed systems, processes like _conflict resolution_ and _read repair_ work to take a system from a state of inconsistency to consistency.
-These processes are constantly working with an evolving data set to provide _eventual consistency_.
+In the case of distributed systems, processes like _conflict resolution_ and _read repair_ constantly work to remove entropy from a system.
+In a non-quiescent system these processes are working towards _eventual consistency_.

 That's all well and good, but what does this look like to reify this idea?
 I'll start with something most of us understand, a RDBMS, and